 Record or restore the position of all the minimized sensor windows wrt. the background image.
 Make sure to record the positions in order to include them in the configuration when saving it as a file

-Fig. 2-7: An example of using an image as a background for your I-CubeX sensor setup.
-Refer to fig. 1-8 to see the sensor windows opened.
+An example of using an image as a background for your I-CubeX sensor setup.
+Go here to see the sensor windows opened.

 The window menu

 Tile

 Standard windows function to clean up the position of sensor windows.